Artisanal Farmhouse Cheese

 Anna Mary makes the Goot Essa fudge and apple butter.
 Besides enjoying her family and her garden, she enjoys developing recipes with Goot Essa cheese.
 Her favorite cheese is Old German Weissa Kase.

 Steven Fisher, Sales Manager

-For many of you, your first interaction with Goot Essa will be Steven.
-We love Steven because he is honest, caring, and a true cheese lover.
-Actually, Steven is a small dairy farmer from a neighboring valley and sells organic dairy products to his neighbors when not working for Goot Essa.
+Many customers have their first interaction with Goot Essa through Steven.
+Steven is a small dairy farmer from a neighboring valley and sells organic dairy products to his neighbors when not working for Goot Essa.
 Steven and his wife, Amanda, have 3 children and milk 4 cows and farm 30 acres.
 Steven really enjoys the bloomy rind cheeses: Der Weichen Gehl, Marn Vom Berge Kase and Emanuel Vom Tal Kase.
 You will really see Steven’s enthusiasm for cheese when you stop in for a visit.